Paul Cayard: Biography

+Paul Cayard was born May 19, 1959, in San Francisco, California.
+His father, Pierre, was a carpenter at the San Francisco Opera.
+Cayard began sailing in 1967, at the age of eight.
+Cayard attended Crestmore High School.
+He graduated from San Francisco State University in 1981, with a degree in Business Management.

 Sailing career

-From an early age Cayard showed great promise as a sailor and by his early teens was successfully sailing high performance dinghies such as the International 505 and Laser.
+At the age of 14, Cayard became North American champion in the El Toro dinghy.
+Cayard showed great promise as a sailor and by his early teens was successfully sailing high performance dinghies such as the International 505 and Laser (dinghy).
 As Cayard grew and became more proficient in sailing, he gained the notice of Tom Blackaller who invited Cayard to crew for him on his Star class sailboat.
-Blackaller would become an influential mentor and the Star Class would become a lifelong passion for Cayard.
+Blackaller would become an influential mentor and the Star class would become a lifelong passion for Cayard.

-In 1984, Cayard was selected as an alternate in the Olympic Games for the USA sailing team.
-Sailing in the Star Class, he won the silver medal at the pre-Olympic regatta in 2003, going on to finish 5th at the 2004 Summer Olympic Games in Athens.
+In 1984, Cayard was selected as an alternate in the Olympic Games for the US sailing team.
+Sailing in the Star class, he won the silver medal at the pre-Olympic regatta in 2003, going on to finish 5th at the 2004 Summer Olympic Games in Athens.